Dracknid10/Defend-Capture/README.md

-# H1 Defend-Capture
+# Defend-Capture

-## H2 Purpose
+## Purpose
-This game is a smallscale RTS game built on the Unity game engine for the final year project.
+**This game is a smallscale RTS game built on the Unity game engine for my final year project.**

 it features an AI system that aids the player units fight and a enemy AI script that helps the enemy fight there is a base building sub theme where the player must control building and resources to make their army